Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Data

 A trip consists of a user checking out a bicycle from a fixed location (a station that includes multiple parking spaces) and returning it to a station.
-The data for each trip include the starting time; ending time; and starting and ending locations by station ID, latitude, and longitude.
+The data for each trip include the starting time; the ending time; and the starting and ending locations by station ID, latitude, and longitude.
 Each data set also has a few additional fields about the users; these details include whether they have memberships in the bicycle-sharing system, but we do not use this information in our investigation.
-We cleaned the data by removing anomalous trips, including extremely short and extremely long trips,\footnote{We take extremely short trips to be those that last two minutes or less; we take extremely long trips to be those that last 90 minutes or more in Los Angeles and San Francisco and 120 minutes or more in New York City, given that city's larger coverage area of stations.} and trips to or from a station used for testing or maintenance (as indicated in the data).
+We cleaned the data by removing anomalous trips, including extremely short and extremely long trips,\footnote{We take extremely short trips to be those that last two minutes or less.
+We take extremely long trips to be those that last 90 minutes or more in Los Angeles and San Francisco and 120 minutes or more in New York City (because of the larger coverage areas of stations in New York City,).} and trips to or from a station that were used for testing or maintenance (as indicated in the data).
 We also excluded a very small number of stations (two in Los Angeles and six in New York City) that did not have at least one departure and at least one arrival during the given time period.
 Finally, we excluded one station in New York City that was accessible to other stations only by ferry; it was involved in only nine trips during the given time period.
 In total, cleaning removed 7.1 \% of the trips in Los Angeles, 4.5 \% of the trips in San Francisco, and 1.4 \% of the trips in New York City.
-We retain self-edges, which represent trips that start and end at the same station.
-Although it is common to remove self-edges when analyzing networks \cite{newman10networks}, self-edges in the present application represent real trips that we expect to have a very similar data-generating mechanism as trips from stations to geographically nearby stations.
-As in \cite{karrer2011stochastic}, including self-edges also simplifies some elements of parameter estimation.